otrv4/otrv4/otrv4.md

 3. Generates prekey messages, as defined in the [Prekey Message](#prekey-message) section.
 2. Publishes the Client Profile, the Prekey Profile and the prekey messages to an untrusted Prekey Server.
-Note that he needs to publish a Prekey Profile once for every long-term public key he locally has until the profiles respectively expire.
+Note that he needs to publish a Client and Prekey Profile once for every long-term public key he locally has until the profiles respectively expire.
 He may upload new prekey messages at other times.
 See [Publishing Prekey Ensembles](#publishing-prekey-ensembles) section for details.